 Wouldn’t you love to earn a salary by playing and talking about games?
-This year, eSports are stronger than ever and some are making a living with video game livestreams.
+This year, esports are stronger than ever and many players are making a living with video game livestreams.
 If neither of those options appeals to you, there’s a third avenue to explore: becoming an eSports commentator.

 Discover Your Own Style